ElectiveNodejs/exam_requirements/README.md

 **Examinations and Preparation**
 The Exam in this elective is an oral examination.
 The examination is graded according to the 7-grade scale.

-The grade is given on the basis of what the student knows of the curiculumn in this elective
+One aggregate grade is awarded based on an overall assessment of the presentation and the following examination.

-The examination starts with a short presentation of the project you decided to bring.
-The student is then examined for 20 minutes, including voting.
+The student must give a 10-minute presentation, followed by a 20-minute examination of the student, including grading.

+In the presentation the student should demonstrate knowlege of some topics from the electives curriculum.

 **At the exam you will be evaluated on:**